chaoscommencer/minima/README.md

 ### Sass

-Refers to `.scss` files within the `css` directory that define the theme's styles.
+Refers to `.scss` files within the `Source/CSS` directory that define the theme's styles.
-Contains the `main.scss` that imports sass files from within the `css` directory.
-This `main.scss` is what gets processed into the theme's main stylesheet `main.css` called by `Layouts/default.html` via `Includes/head.html`.
+Contains the `main.scss` that imports sass files from within the `Source/CSS` directory.
+This `main.scss` is what gets processed into the theme's main stylesheet `main.css` called by `Source/Layouts/default.html` via `Source/Includes/head.html`.

 - `minima.scss` &mdash; The core file imported by preprocessed `main.scss`, it defines the variable defaults for the theme and also further imports sass partials to supplement itself.
 - `minima/_common.scss` &mdash; Common styling and mixins leveraged throughout the minima theme.